Bud Grant

 Harry Peter "Bud" Grant Jr. (May 20, 1927 – March 11, 2023) was an American professional football player and coach in the National Football League (NFL) and Canadian Football League (CFL).
-Grant was head coach of the NFL's Minnesota Vikings for 18 seasons; he was the team's second (1967–83) and fourth (1985) head coach, leading them to four Super Bowl appearances, 11 division titles, one league championship and three National Football Conference championships.
+Grant was head coach of the NFL's Minnesota Vikings for 18 seasons; he was the team's second (1967–1983) and fourth (1985) head coach, leading them to four Super Bowl appearances, 11 division titles, one league championship and three National Football Conference championships.
 Before coaching the Vikings, he was the head coach of the Winnipeg Blue Bombers for 10 seasons, winning the Grey Cup four times.

 Grant attended the University of Minnesota and was a three-sport athlete, in football, basketball, and baseball.
 After college, he played in the National Basketball Association (NBA) for the Minneapolis Lakers where he won the 1950 NBA Finals.
 Grant left the NBA to play in the NFL with the Philadelphia Eagles before leaving for the Winnipeg Blue Bombers of the CFL.
 A statue of Grant stands in front of the Winnipeg Blue Bombers' current stadium, Princess Auto Stadium.

 Grant is the most successful coach in Vikings history, and he was the most successful in Blue Bombers history until he was surpassed by Mike O'Shea during the 2024 season.
 He is the fifth-most winningest coach in professional football history with a combined 286 wins in the NFL and CFL.
 Grant was elected to the Canadian Football Hall of Fame in 1983 and to the Pro Football Hall of Fame in 1994.
 He was the first coach to guide teams to both the Grey Cup and the Super Bowl, the only other being Marv Levy.

 Early life

 Grant was born on May 20, 1927, in Superior, Wisconsin, to Harry Peter Sr. and Bernice Grant.
 His mother called him "Buddy Boy", which later became "Bud".
 As a child, Grant was diagnosed with poliomyelitis and a doctor suggested he become active in sports to strengthen his weakened leg muscles over time.
 He started with baseball, adding basketball and football as he got older.
 Due to a lack of organized school teams, he arranged football games between neighborhoods and contacted kids from other schools to participate.
 During weekends, he spent time outdoors alone hunting rabbits.
 In his late teens and college years, he played organized baseball in Minnesota and Wisconsin.

 In 1940, Grant and two friends were duck hunting on Yellow Lake in northern Wisconsin when the Armistice Day Blizzard occurred.
-Grant survived by sheltering at a gas station while his friends were at a farmer's house.
+Grant survived by first being able to hear a train horn and finding train tracks before sheltering at a gas station while his friends were at a farmer's house.

 Grant played football, basketball, and baseball at Superior Central High School.